Jens Christian Springmann, MBA, Dipl.-Ing. (FH), RS

 - Sharing a peaceful perspective

-What is it that lets you qualify to be a proper mental and spiritual life coach?
+What is it that lets you qualify to be a proper mental and spiritual coach?

-Essential for me, at the beginning and today, is to bring appropriate characteristics, as well as readiness to transform, with me.
+Essential for me is to bring appropriate characteristics, as well as readiness to transform, with me.
 These characteristics should be considered to be: high sensitivity, calmness to observe, self-awareness, faith in a higher power, a sense of altruism, the capability to feel a communion with the Divine, understanding for the law of cause and effect, but also willingness to take these qualities and unite them into feeling responsible and appointed to act constructively upon them.
 This will cause oneself to make self-experiences, out of which will grow self-knowledge.
-There can be no power to true words if they haven’t been realized and experienced in a deep, compelling, and absolutely convincing manner.
-There are scriptures, lectures, workshops, and teachers that can support us during this process, but in the end, it is all up to oneself as an individual and our on-going strive for pure, humble, gentle and wise virtues, that are directed by our own intuition and peace of mind and spirit that will lead us to the desired knowledge and consciousness of our true identity.
+There can be no power to true words if they haven’t been realized and experienced by oneself in a deep, compelling, and absolutely convincing manner.
+There are scriptures, lectures, workshops, and teachers that can support us during the process, but in the end, it is all up to oneself as an individual and our on-going strive for pure, humble, gentle and wise virtues, that are directed by our own intuition and peace of mind and spirit that will lead us to the desired knowledge and consciousness of our true identity.

 How long was your time of spiritual education?